Maryland’s Kaila Charles finds niche on basketball court

 “I didn’t want to stay at home.
 I wanted a different experience because I’d been in Maryland my whole life,” she said.

-Frese made the competition personal, and got the desired result.
+Frese made the competition personal and got the desired result.

 “She would call me once a week to check on me,” Charles said.
 “I talked to a lot of assistant coaches at other schools, but for a head coach to take time out of her busy schedule, that spoke volumes.
 It kind of sealed the deal.”